MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 }
 ```

-Here's the program running on the three platforms, progressively scrolled from top to bottom:
+Here's the program running, progressively scrolled from top to bottom:

 [![The Photo Wrapping Page](flex-layout-images/PhotoWrapping.png "The Photo Wrapping Page")](flex-layout-images/PhotoWrapping-Large.png#lightbox)